Key insights + statistics

 - Icy road fatalities account for more deaths than all other weather hazards combined (3.6 times more).

-- About 3,200 Americans died in motor vehicle accidents because of snow, freezing rain, sleet, or ice in the years 2011 to 2015.
+- About 3,200 Americans died in motor vehicle accidents because of winter driving conditions, such as snow, freezing rain, sleet, or ice in the years 2011 to 2015.

 - Over 1,200 people died in wintertime motor vehicle accidents in 2013.

 - USA Today found the deadliest times of day for winter car accidents in 2015: 9 a.m. and 2 p.m.
 According to the report, Saturday was the deadliest day (286 deaths), but Friday was a close second (197 deaths).